 I just learned that Ted Haggard, former pastor of New Life Church in Colorado and past president of the National Association of Evangelicals, has returned from his “fall from grace.”
 What do you think?
 Should nationally recognized leaders who have been entrusted with so much power and persuasion be restored to leadership after habitual, deceptive, and sinful lifestyles?
-To learn more about this recent news read the ABC News exclusive or browse to Ted Haggard: Back in the Pulpit.
+To learn more about this recent news read the ABC News exclusive.

 As I’ve done previously, I will repost my blog entry titled “On Haggard and Holiness”.